ajpage74/terraform-foundations-azure/AZURE.md

 git fetch
 ```

-Aha - look at how your prompt changed: `↓·1`.
+Look at how your prompt changed: `↓·1`.
 This means there is one new commit on the remote repo that we can merge into our local copy.
 Run this command to merge the change:

 ```bash
 git merge FETCH_HEAD